spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The terraform-delpoy repository has three subdirectories with independent Terraform configurations: *aws-creds*, *aws*, and *aws-codecommit-secrets*.

-### Subdirectory aws-creds
+### Setup IAM resources and assume architect role

-The _aws-creds_ subdirectory uses Terraform to set up roles and policies needed to do the overall deployment.
+The **_aws-creds_** subdirectory contains configuration files to set up roles and policies needed to do the overall deployment.

  - Create new file *roles.tfvars* [**DO WE COPY THIS FROM SOMEWHERE???**]
  - Edit and add the following:
 	 - region = "us-east-1"
 	 - iam_prefix = "prefix" (Where *prefix* is the hubploy deployment name)
  - `terraform init`
- - `terraform apply -var-file=roles.tfvars` (this creates a group that can assume the "architect" role)
+ - `terraform apply -var-file=roles.tfvars` (this creates a group that can assume the architect role)
- - Add user to group - *prefix*-terraform-architect [**SHOULD THIS BE NECESSARY???**]
+ - Add user to group *prefix*-terraform-architect [**SHOULD THIS BE NECESSARY???**]
  - Assume the role:
 	 - `aws sts assume-role --role-arn arn:aws:iam::162808325377:role/gough-terraform-architect --role-session-name gough`
 		 - Output of this command should produce output similar to [this](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/assume-role-output.txt)
 	 - Export variables *AWS_SECRET_ACCESS_KEY*, *AWS_SESSION_TOKEN*, and *AWS_ACCESS_KEY_ID* based on the output

-### Subdirectory aws
+The assumed architect role will allow you to proceed with the rest of the setup.

+### Provision the EKS cluster

-The _aws_ subdirectory is responsible for creating the core EKS cluster resources needed to run JupyterHub.
+The **_aws_** subdirectory contains configuration files that create the core EKS cluster resources needed to run JupyterHub.

 It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for Hubploy, the EKS autoscaler, etc.